godotengine/godot-docs/tutorials/3d/spatial_material.rst

 Introduction
 ------------

-For Godot 3, instead of following the trend and focusing on shader graphs, we put in most of the work offering a default material that covers far more use cases.
-This replaces the old FixedMaterial resource in Godot 2.
+``SpatialMaterial`` is a default 3D material that aims to provide most of the features artists look for in a material, without the need for writing shader code.
+However, it can be converted to shader code if additional functionality is needed.

-SpatialMaterial is a 3D material and aims to have most features artists look for in a material.
-Additionally, it can be converted to shader code and be further modified if desired.
+This tutorial explains most parameters present in ``SpatialMaterial``.

-This tutorial will attempt to cover most parameters present in SpatialMaterial.
+You can add a ``SpatialMaterial`` to an object by choosing "New SpatialMaterial" in the *Material* property of the Inspector.

 Flags
 -----